bndnio/concurrency-mini-problems/README.md

      1.05s      1.05s     43:           if e.Value == value {
 ```

-It's strange how poorly the channel implementation behaved.
-I hope it's due to an anti-pattern I unknowningly followed,
-and not a poor characteristic of the language!

-The last thing to check for now is the memory usage,
+One last thing to check for now is the memory usage,
 perhaps that will give us some clues.

 The channel implementation used 54.8MBs,